 2. Limit Commitments

-Are you feeling overwhelmed by the amount of invitations you are receiving for holiday parties or activities?
+Are you feeling overwhelmed by the number of invitations you are receiving for holiday parties or activities?

-The key to dominating the Christmas season is to limit your commitments.
+The key to dominating the Christmas chronic illness is to limit your commitments.

 I know you want to do everything and attend every gathering, but you need to be realistic.